mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 {% include gallery id="gallery_individual" layout="half" caption="Images generated with individual tokens from the adversarial prompt" %}

-{% include gallery id="gallery_plane" layout="half" caption="Images generated with the prompt `pegasus yorkshire wwii taken a picture of the ocean`.
-Here, `pegasus yorkshire wwii` is the adversarial string prepended to the normal prompt `a picture of the ocean` to force DALLE-2 to generate images that are classified as planes instead of oceans." %}

 ## Attacking Text-to-Image Models
 We find adversarial prompts that generate unexpected outputs using <a href="https://huggingface.co/runwayml/stable-diffusion-v1-5"> Stable Diffusion</a>.